mooncat-greenpy/KinGAidra/USE_CASES.md

 4. In Chat view:
    - Enable `markdown` to read the report and click addresses.
-   - Enable `tool` to display tool call/result messages.
+   - Enable `detail` to display tool call/result messages.

 Chat output with markdown and tool traces: